phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

   complete.

 * __phonegap_version__: Which version of PhoneGap your app uses.
-See the Configuration Reference for details on which are supported, and which one is currently the default.
+See the The config.xml File for details on which are supported, and which one is currently the default.

 * __hydrates__: Builds your app with hydration enabled, as described